Russia's Putin raps budget plan, ministers

 Putin’s comments ran counter to his typical leadership style, which is based on strong loyalty to his political allies and continuity in government, and where disputes are rarely aired in public.

-They were made in Medvedev’s absence, as the prime minister was outside Moscow chairing a meeting of his ‘open government’ initiative, a forum widely criticized as a talking shop that has generated few worthwhile policy results.
+They were made in the absence of Medvedev, who was chairing a meeting outside Moscow of his ‘open government’ initiative, a forum widely criticised as a talking shop that has generated few worthwhile policy results.

-Putin has been Russia’s paramount leader since Boris Yeltsin resigned in a New Year’s Eve speech in 1999 leaving him the presidency.
-Putin steered Medvedev into the presidency when he faced constitutional limits on serving a third consecutive term.
+Putin and Medvedev ruled Russia as close allies until early this year in what became known as a ‘tandem’ arrangement.

-After the two switched jobs in May with Putin’s return to the presidential office, speculation has grown that Medvedev could be ousted.
+Medvedev had taken over the presidency from Putin in 2008, as the former KGB officer was prevented by the constitution from serving more than two terms in succession.
+Putin retained supreme power as prime minister until his return to the presidency this eyar and Medvedev’s dispatch to the post of prime minister.
+Since then there has been speculation Medvedev’s star could be waning.

 Putin called on Medvedev to reprimand two cabinet ministers for failing to implement measures contained in the batch of decrees setting out the policy priorities for his six-year term.